octopress/octopress/README.md

 Dates get automatically added to a template for posts, and for pages if a --date option is set.

-You can add to the YAML front matter, add content below and even even use liquid tags and filters from your site's plugins.
+You can add to the YAML front matter, add content below and even use liquid tags and filters from your site's plugins.
 There are a handful of local variables you can use when working with templates.

 | Variable           | Description                               |